Yes, you can still get a loan if you have recently started a new job, but it may be more of a challenge to get accepted for the one you want.

 As we mentioned, if you’ve just started a new job, it might be worth holding off applying for a loan for a few months until your job security is a little more assured.
 You could even ask your employer to provide you with confirmation in writing when you pass your probation.

-And if you know that you’ll be leaving your current job soon and you don’t have another lined up, now may not be the best time to apply for a loan.
-You may struggle to afford your repayments once your income drops, and missing them could damage your credit history.
-If it’s a secured loan you’re considering, your home will also be at risk if you stop paying.
+If you know that you’ll be leaving your current job soon and you don’t have another lined up, now may not be the best time to apply for a loan.